-We note that the error of computing the eigenvector components (from the Schr\'{o}dinger dynamics data) was below the threshold required to perform accurate cluster assignments and did not contribute to the $1.68\%$ error rate.
+We note that the error of computing the eigenvector components (from the Schr\"{o}dinger dynamics data) was below the threshold required to perform accurate cluster assignments and did not contribute to the error rates.

 To numerically verify the stability of the wave equation simulated with the $\mathbf{L}_\text{sym}$ (proved in lemma~\ref{lemma:stable_symm}), we plot the wave dynamics used for clustering on the Twitter dataset in Fig.~\ref{fig:qiskitWave}.
 Here, it is easy to see that the dynamics at the second node remains bounded for all time, as should be expected in the evolution of Hamiltonian systems.
 Similar evolution plots can be generated at all nodes in the graph.
 Note that the Qiskit dynamics are not expected to match the discrete equation evolution since the governing equations for both the cases are different.